-Allow Additional Density Near Transit Stations With demand for housing relatively high all across the City, building housing anywhere might bring some benefits to residents.
+Allow Additional Density Near Transit Stations With demand for housing relatively severe across the City, building housing anywhere might bring some benefits to residents.
 Building housing in a sustainable, efficient way and allowing for a high quality of life should be baseline standards for Providence and the North Main Street corridor.
 Rather than building far from the places people want to be or away from transit and services, development of housing along North Main Street-with some coordination and consideration- can bring several benefits.
 People will be able to live more sustainably, access more of the services and amenities they enjoy, and contribute to the community in which they are a part.
 POTENTIAL FOR NATURALLY OCCURRING AFFORDABLE HOUSING Increasing allowances for and encouraging creation of Accessory Dwelling Units (ADUs) and allowing flexibility in the maximum number of units permitted on a lot in residential zoning districts could increase density and housing supply.
 This could allow or encourage smaller, and therefore more affordable units.
 Under current zoning regulations, a 2,000 square foot building in the R-2 District is only allowed two units; they could provide two 1,000-square foot units or one 600-square foot unit and one 1,400-square foot unit.
 1,400 square feet could accommodate 3-4 bedrooms or more but might cost between \$3,500 - \$4,900 per month.
 The 1,000-square foot units would rent for between \$2,500 - \$3,500 per month and the 600-square foot unit for between \$1,500 - \$2,000.
-Rather than one 1,800-square foot unit renting for between \$4,500 and \$6,300 per month, the same property could provide three 600-square foot units each renting for between \$1,500 and \$2,100 per month.
 The trade off this raises is balancing larger units-likely with more bedrooms-against more affordable units.
 Affordable units, larger units, and perhaps especially larger, affordable units are all needed in the area.
 One issue which would need to be considered would be minimum unit size.
 While existing zoning regulations do not limit the size of residential units- either maximums or minimums- micro units still do not appear to be attractive to developers.
 Even so, setting a minimum residential unit size- maybe around 400 or 500 square feet-could be one way to protect against excessive numbers of units in what are currently 1-, 2-, and 3-unit neighborhoods.
-Overhaul ADU Regulations Expanded allowance of Accessory Dwelling Units (ADUs) present a significant opportunity to allow development of new housing throughout the City.
+Overhaul ADU Regulations Expanded allowance of Accessory Dwelling Units (ADUs) presents a significant opportunity to allow development of new housing throughout the City.
 The addition of individual ADUs have a minimal impact on the physical character of neighborhoods but can still add density-just in a highly granular way.
-Having a unit which homeowners are able to rent out can provide a new source of income which may help residents to afford increasing housing costs, reinvest in their property, or create new affordable units.
+Having a unit which homeowners are able to rent out can provide a new source of income which may help residents to afford increasing housing costs, reinvest in their property, and create new affordable units.
 Currently, Accessory Dwelling Units may only be located within primary structures and must be occupied by people older than 62, with disabilities, and related to the property owner.
 These tight restrictions have resulted in a limited number of these units being created.
-Action Action Remove familial + age restrictions from ADU Improve building form standards regulations.
-Timeframe Timeframe Near term Near term Action Establish form standards that have a clear relationship between primary building and additional dwelling unit.
-Timeframe Near term
+Action Remove familial + age restrictions from ADU regulations.
+Timeframe Near term Action Establish form standards that have a clear relationship between primary building and additional dwelling unit.